jinnycho/jinnycho-blog/src/writings/hobbies/gallivanting/jinhae.md

 ### Recommendation

 Restaurants
-1. **Dongbu hwe center**: Very famous hwe (Korean style sashimi) restaurant
+1. **Dongbu hwe center**: Very famous hwe (Korean style sashimi) restaurant.
-2. **Yoon Baekjeong**: Really tasty pork belly place
+2. **Yoon Baekjeong**: Really tasty pork belly place.
-3. **Jang Cheon Jip**: Another really good pork belly place
+3. **Jang Cheon Jip**: Another really good pork belly place.
-4. **Dol Dam Gil**: Great scallion pancakes & sujebi (hand-pulled dough soup)
+4. **Dol Dam Gil**: Great scallion pancakes & sujebi (hand-pulled dough soup).
-5. **San Jang Galbi**: Really good short ribs & homemade kimchi
+5. **San Jang Galbi**: Really good short ribs & homemade kimchi.
-6. **Ha Neul Che**: Really good bossam & Chili shrimps
+6. **Ha Neul Che**: Really good bossam & Chili shrimps.
-7. **Jiri San Dweji gookbab**: Really good pork soup
+7. **Jiri San Dweji gookbab**: Really good pork soup.
-8. **Haru**: Tiny Gimbap place
+8. **Haru**: Tiny Gimbap place.
-9. **Imsil Cheese Pizza**: Very tasty Cheese pizza
+9. **Imsil Cheese Pizza**: Very tasty Cheese pizza.

 Coffee
-1. **Jujae Coffee**: Great coffee
+1. **Jujae Coffee**: Great coffee.
-2. **Sunny Coffee**: Great coffee
+2. **Sunny Coffee**: Great coffee.
-3. **Gracias Madres**: Great coffee
+3. **Gracias Madres**: Great coffee.

 Visit
 1. **Nesumeon Park**: Awesome park.
-No pets are allowed sadly
+No pets are allowed sadly.
-2. **Jangbok Mountain**: Amazing place to hike
+2. **Jangbok Mountain**: Amazing place to hike.
 3. **Anmin Gogae**: It used to be the only way to get out of Jinhae.
-Really beautiful place with lots of cherry blossoms
+Really beautiful place with lots of cherry blossoms.
-4. **Sammil Temple**: The temple is beautiful & the way to the temple is also really pretty
+4. **Sammil Temple**: The temple is beautiful & the way to the temple is also really pretty.
 5. **Gyeonghwa Train station**: Very famous spot with lots of cherry blossom trees.
-Beautiful all year around
+Beautiful all year around.
 6. **Yeojwa Stream**: Also famous for cherry blossom trees.
-Beautiful all year around in my opinion
+Beautiful all year around in my opinion.
 7. **Jinhae Pavilion**: A Korean traditional pavilion right in front of the sea.
-Really nice to walk around and there are lots of musical events
+Really nice to walk around and there are lots of musical events.
-8. **Jehwang Mountain Cable Car**: It's a cute cable car that takes you up the mountain, where you can take in panoramic views of the entire city of Jinhae from the peak
+8. **Jehwang Mountain Cable Car**: It's a cute cable car that takes you up the mountain, where you can take in panoramic views of the entire city of Jinhae from the peak.

 ![jinhae 3 alt ><](https://github.com/jinnycho/jinnycho.github.io/blob/main/src/assets/photos/cherryblossom3.png?raw=true)